ajwilliamss/notes-app/README.md

 # Summary

 A user can register an account by entering a username, email, and password.
 They can then proceed to log in and will be taken to their dashboard.
-From the dashboard, a user is able to create, update, and delete notes.
+From the dashboard, a user is able to create, update, delete, and search notes.

 # View the site here: